Level of Care (LOC) and Specialized Care Increment (SCI) Rate Determinations / Re-determinations

 Overview

-This policy was developed to provide an overview of the Home-Based Family (HBFC) Level of Care (LOC) and Specialized Care Increment (SCI) rate structures and provides guidelines for implementation of the HBFC LOC Protocol (LOCP) and SCI Protcol.
+This policy was developed to provide an overview of the Home-Based Family Care (HBFC) Level of Care (LOC) and Specialized Care Increment (SCI) rate structures and provides guidelines for implementation of the HBFC LOC Protocol (LOCP) and SCI Protocol.

 Table of Contents